 Look across the road at Fleischmarkt No.14 for another feast of golden turn-of-the-century decoration.
 If the ornamentation feels vaguely reminiscent of the famous Secessionsgebäude, that’s because a certain Joseph Maria Olbrich designed the latter, while the company he co-founded constructed the former.

-Continue to the end of Fleischmarkt and around the block to stumble upon the huge and trend-setting Postsparkasse building, former home to the Austrian Postal Savings Bank.
+Continue to the end of Fleischmarkt and around the block to stumble upon the huge and pioneering Postsparkasse building, former home to the Austrian Postal Savings Bank.

 First opened in 1906, the Otto Wagner-designed building represents the transition from ornamental Jugendstil to a modern-era architectural approach that combines aesthetics and functionality, right down to the design of the doorknobs.